 Did the Prophet Muhammad ﷺ use Surah Al-Falaq and An-Naas for Ruqyah?

 Yes.
-When the Prophet ﷺ was affected by magic, Angel Jibril instructed him to recite Al-Falaq and An-Naas.
+When the Prophet ﷺ was affected by magic, Angel Jibril instructed him to recite Surah Al-Falaq and Surah An-Nas.
 As he recited them, the knots of the spell were undone, and he was healed.
-This historical event confirms that healing and protection are among the primary benefits of Surah Falaq and Naas.
+This confirms that healing is among the primary benefits of surah al falaq.